Lu1815/Lu1815/README.md

 Jr Software Developer
 ---------------------

 I've been learning to code for 4 years since I'm studying a degree in systems engineering.
 Besides the things I've learned in university I've been studying a lot by myself the current tecnologies used to develop good looking and hight quality applications.
-The results of my self taught learning is on my portfolio which is currently filled just with personal projects to get my first job.
+The results of my self taught learning is on my portfolio which is currently filled just with personal projects.

 * 🌍  I'm based in Nicaragua
 * 🖥️  See my portfolio at [MyPortfolio](http://luisfelipece.netlify.app)